Two beams are better than one: Enabling reliable and high throughput mmWave links: Introduction

-\textbf{\name's first design principle} is inspired by sub-6 GHz communication, which can deliver high reliability in part by exploiting the multi-path rich environment through omni-directional patterns.
-The same is not valid for traditional mmWave, which uses a single directional beam along the Line of Sight (LOS) or toward a reflector. \name creates custom beam patterns with multiple directional beams (\textit{multi-beam} for brevity) that are each aligned towards LOS and strong reflected paths, while keeping the Total Radiated Power (TRP) same as a single beam (FCC compliant), as shown in Fig.~\ref{fig:prototype}(b).
-The insight here is that the probability of multiple beams simultaneously facing a blockage is low, reducing the possibility of link outage.
+In this paper, we introduce \name, a system that achieves both reliable and high-data-rate mmWave links while being protocol compliant.
+Inspired by sub-6 GHz communication, \name delivers on reliability and throughput by exploiting the multipath diversity in environmental reflections.
+These reflections are typically strong for mmWave and can sustain the link even if the direct path is occluded or unavailable to establish an independent link.
+We observe that conventional single-beam links which utilize the reflectors are still unreliable because they are prone to outage due to blockage or misalignment. \name uses single radio frequency (RF) chain and phased array to create custom beam patterns with multiple directional beams (\textit{multi-beam}) that are each aligned towards direct and reflected paths as shown in Fig.~\ref{fig:prototype}(b).
+The idea here is that the probability of multiple beams simultaneously facing a blockage is low, reducing the possibility of link outage and increasing reliability.

+An obvious implication of splitting a single beam into a multi-beam is reduced power radiated per beam to conserve the Total Radiated Power (TRP) for FCC compliance~\cite{fcc}.
+The reduction in per-beam power could reduce the received signal strength and lead to throughput loss at the receiver, i.e., trading off throughput for reliability.
+It turns out we can break this trade-off: we observe that the received signal is the sum of multiple copies of the transmitted signal, one from every beam in a multi-beam as shown in Fig.~\ref{fig:prototype}(b).
+If we ensure constructive addition of these copies at the receiver (Section~\ref{sec:creatingmultibeam}), the received power and throughput can be increased to a value higher than that of a single beam while keeping TRP constant.